What you need to know to participate in this online program

 This program is for people with practical teaching experience looking to deepen their understanding of mathematics to better support their students.
 Because some of the coursework includes projects that require the use of a classroom, students who are on leave from teaching must foster a relationship with a local school (grades K-12) and make arrangements to be an occasional classroom guest.
 Students without teaching experience should contact the Graduate Admissions Office for information on appropriate programs for people who want to become teachers.

 The program consists of 11 courses.
 Most students take one course per term and finish in about two years, though a student can take up to seven years to complete the degree.
-It is advised that students who are actively teaching not take more than two courses a term.
-Talk with a program advisor if you are considering taking more.
+If you are considering actively teaching and considering taking more than two courses a term, talk with a program advisor first.
 One course translates to roughly 7 hours of work each week, depending on projects and assignments.

 In Massachusetts: If you hold an Initial License in Elementary Education (1-6) or an Initial License in Middle School Mathematics (5-8), the program can lead to the corresponding Professional License.
 Outside of Massachusetts: As our program can satisfy requirements in some states, we encourage you to approach your local Department of Education or licensing and certification organization to ask if our program will help to advance your existing license or certification.
 (We suggest obtaining their approval in writing.)

 You can take the program, but you will need to sign a non-licensure agreement, which is your acknowledgement that you fully understand the Master’s program you are about to enter will not allow Lesley University to endorse for licensure.